Reference: TL-502-1433: Modern and Contemporary Philosophy

 Structure of the Thematic Line

-There are four RGs within this Thematic Line: Aesthetics, Politics and Knowledge; Mind, Language and Action Group (MLAG) and Roots and Horizons of Portuguese Philosophy and Culture.
-They are led by Vilela, Miguens and Natário, respectively.
-The thematic inner structure of each RG corresponds to their history within the Institute of Philosophy.
+There are four RGs within this Thematic Line: Aesthetics, Politics and Knowledge (APK); Mind, Language and Action Group (MLAG), Philosophy and Public Space (PPS) and Roots and Horizons of Portuguese Philosophy and Culture (ROOTS).
+They are currenltly led by Eugénia Vilela, Sofia Miguens, Paula Pereira and Celeste Natário, respectively.

-The work of the RGs is for the most part independent - the fulfillment of the objectives of the Thematic Line is dependent on the pursuit of their specific research agendas by the three groups.
+The RGs work for the most part independently - the fulfillment of the objectives of the Thematic Line is dependent on the pursuit of their specific research agendas .

 The specific internal organization of each RG through which each will pursue their research agenda is the following:

 RG Aesthetics, Politics and Knowledge (APK) comprises two largely independent sub-groups: Aesthetics, Politics and Arts (Led by E. Vilela) and Modes of Thought and Philosophical Systems (lead by P. Tunhas).

-RG Mind, Language and Action (MLAG) comprises 4 areas: Mind and Language, led by Miguens, Action Agency and Rationality, led by Riccardi, Logic (and Philosophy of Science) led by Pinto and History of Contemporary Philosophy, led by Renaudie.
+RG Mind, Language and Action (MLAG) works on 4 areas: Mind and Language, Action Agency and Rationality, Logic and Philosophy of Science, and History of Contemporary Philosophy.
 Ongoing projects often recruit two, three or even the four areas.

 Within RG Roots and Horizons (RHPTC) work is coordinated by C. Natário and R. Epifânio.